JerryI/wolfram-js-frontend/README.md

 - [wljs-magic-support](https://github.com/JerryI/wljs-magic-support) misc useful features for the editor
 - [wljs-js-support](https://github.com/JerryI/wljs-js-support) support for JS cells in the editor with data-binding between WL and JS
 - [wljs-html-support](https://github.com/JerryI/wljs-html-support) support for HTML language in the cells with a template engine [WSP](https://github.com/JerryI/tinyweb-mathematica/tree/master/Tinyweb)
+- and some of yours plugins should be here!

 # Technology stack
 ## Backend